Skip to main content

 memory_delete_document

-Delete a stored document and its fragments by document key.
-Optionally target a specific version or remove all versions.
+Delete a stored document and all its fragments by providing the document key.
+Optionally specify a version to delete only that version.

 Instructions